My choices in farming and winemaking are very simple and respectful of terroir

 To do so, I use small quantities of unripe grapes, which will be manually pressed to extract fresh juice with a high level of acids that will be added to the wines during their alcoholic fermentation.

 My goals in winemaking: to protect the grapes from oxidation and to preserve their aromas

 Vitamin C is a powerful antioxidant, and I may I use it on white grapes during the hottest vintages at the very moment of picking.
 I allow low concentrations of sulfites after the spontaneous fermentations - both alcoholic and malolactic - are finished.
 In most cases sulfites are added only before the bottling.

 Total amount of sulphur dioxide on my wines is about 40-80 mg/l, by far below the legal limit that is 350 mg/l in the US, and 210 mg/l in Europe.

 After a few years of experiments, I found that fining is not a good idea for my wines: I prefer natural stabilization through prolonged lees contact, that is enhanced by weekly manual batonnages both in the tanks and in the barrels.

 White wines are gently filtered using cellulose layers, that are afterwards composted.
-Red wines are not filtered.
+Red and orange wines are not filtered.